ELZA’s role in Cataract Surgery

 Before the procedure

 People often believe that a cataract must be in a highly advanced stage to be removed, but this isn’t true.
-When your eye care specialist sees signs of a cataract and you start to experience visual symptoms, you should ask about your options so that the cataract doesn’t infringe on your lifestyle.
+When your eyecare specialist sees signs of a cataract and you start to experience visual symptoms, you should ask about your treatment options, so that the cataract doesn’t infringe on your lifestyle.

-If left untreated, the clouded area in your lens will continue to grow.
-The speed at which cataracts develop varies, but eventually your entire lens can become clouded, causing blindness.
+If left untreated, the cloudy area in your lens will continue to grow.
+The speed at which cataracts develop varies, but eventually your entire lens can become clouded, in effect, causing blindness.

-The replacement lenses, known as intraocular lenses (IOLs), that you receive during cataract surgery depend on your lifestyle and your visual needs.
-Your surgeon will make a recommendation, but it’s a good idea to familiarize yourself with multifocal lenses, astigmatism-correcting lenses, and monofocal lenses so you can have an informed discussion about your options.
+The replacement lenses, known as intraocular lenses (IOLs), that you receive during cataract surgery are chosen beforehand, depending on your lifestyle and your visual needs.
+Your surgeon will make a recommendation, but it’s a good idea to familiarize yourself with the concepts and types multifocal lenses, astigmatism-correcting lenses, and monofocal lenses available so you can have an informed discussion about your options.